RCIC-UCI-Public/tensorflow-admix/README.md

    Create a patch for file:
    - tensorflow.orig/python/platform/tf_logging.py

-Create a single patch file for all 5 patches and apply whil in top extraceted source dir:
+Create a single patch file for all 5 patches and apply while in top extraceted source dir:
 ```bash
 patch  -p0 < ../tensorflow-v.2.0.0-python.3.8.0.patch
 ```